developerayyo/eportal/docs/overview.rst

     * View List of allocated Courses in the `Profile Section`
     * Upload Scoresheet for each course allocated to them.
     * Download the scoresheet template for each courses allocated to them.
-    * Change their password
+    * Change their password.
 * ToDo:
+    * Wizard to introduce lecturers to all the components of their view.
-    * Add wiki-how section to their view where they can learn how their view works.
+    * Documentation on how lecturer view works.

 Administrator
 ^^^^^^^^^^^^^